 Lollini said the study might provide reliable statistical data that can help those incarcerated through specific interventions in prison school- ing.
 “We are living in a legal system based on an understanding of human beings that is backward and outdated,” he said.
 “Neurosciences now has a deeper understanding of the core functioning of the brain and how behavior can be influenced by the onset of diseases or social envi- ronmental factors.
 Transferring this new knowledge of science into the legal system is a matter of justice, equality, and advancement in society.”

 Alice Armitage: Sharing Ideas for Innovative Programs

-While the consortium facilitates collaboration at the intersection of law and science, UC Hastings’ LexLab and Startup Legal Garage programs provide a link to tech startups in the surrounding community.
+While the consortium facilitates collaboration at the intersection of law and science, UC Law SF’ LexLab and Startup Legal Garage programs provide a link to tech startups in the surrounding community.
 They have become so highly regarded around the world that foreign universities have been sending delegations to the school to learn how they might develop similar programs.

 In the past year, five universities have contacted Alice Armitage, direc- tor of applied innovation, who oversees LexLab and the Startup Legal Garage, asking to visit the school.